hambedded-linux/hambedded-linux.github.com/source/_posts/2012-11-24-from-bitbake-hello-world-to-an-image.markdown

 searched in all layers you defined, and the first hit will be used.
 Remember that the path of all the layers are appended to BBBPATH variable.

+You can look at the other configuration files in depth.
+99% of the variables used in bitbake recipes are defined in bitbake.conf and other files that are included.

 Tasks
 -----
 In order to understand OE architecture, it's important to know which tasks are